broadinstitute/tgg_methods/MyoSeq_reports/README.md

  1. Download and install the Google cloud [sdk](https://cloud.google.com/sdk/).
 Make sure you have a billing project set up.
  2. Create a Google bucket.
  3. Create a VM instance.
 Make sure the boot disk is large enough to store all of the crams.
 Example command: `gcloud beta compute --project=cmg-analysis instances create coverage --zone=us-central1-b --machine-type=n1-standard-64 --subnet=default --network-tier=PREMIUM --maintenance-policy=MIGRATE --service-account=422849809944-compute@developer.gserviceaccount.com --scopes=https://www.googleapis.com/auth/devstorage.read_only,https://www.googleapis.com/auth/logging.write,https://www.googleapis.com/auth/monitoring.write,https://www.googleapis.com/auth/servicecontrol,https://www.googleapis.com/auth/service.management.readonly,https://www.googleapis.com/auth/trace.append --image=debian-9-stretch-v20191210 --image-project=debian-cloud --boot-disk-size=500GB --boot-disk-type=pd-standard --boot-disk-device-name=coverage --reservation-affinity=any`.
 Be sure to shut down the VM when not in use, as Google will charge for its uptime.
- 4. Install samtools, bgzip, and their necessary dependencies on your VM instance.
-See [samtools documentation] (http://www.htslib.org/download/).
+ 4. Install samtools, bgzip, Anaconda (Python3.7), and their necessary dependencies on your VM instance.
+See [samtools documentation](http://www.htslib.org/download/) and [Anaconda](https://www.anaconda.com/distribution/).
+ 5. Clone this repo or copy the scripts in the `coverage` folder to the VM.
+ 6. Ensure the Google service account associated with the VM or a personal Gmail has access to the crams.
+To login on the VM with a personal Gmail, use `gcloud auth login`.

 ## Part 1: Preparation
  1. Create BED files for all MyoSeq gene lists if necessary.
 For instructions, see README in `beds/` directory.
 Copy BED files to the Google bucket created above.